John Kuo Wei Tchen: Biography

 Tchen received his B.A. at the University of Wisconsin–Madison in 1973.
 He did his M.A. at New York University in 1987 and finished his Ph.D. at NYU in 1992.
 He was the founding director of the A/P/A Studies Program and Institute at New York University.
-In 1979-1980, Tchen co-founded the Museum of Chinese in America and continues to serve as its senior advisor.
+In 1979–1980, Tchen co-founded the Museum of Chinese in America and continues to serve as its senior advisor.
 In 2018, Tchen was named the Inaugural Clement A. Price Chair in Public History and the Humanities at Rutgers University and became Director of the Clement Price Institute on Ethnicity, Culture & the Modern Experience.

-He received several awards during his academic career: the Charles S. Frankel Prize from the National Endowment for the Humanities(1991), and MLK Humanitarian Award from NYU (2012).
+Tchen received the Charles S. Frankel Prize from the National Endowment for the Humanities(1991), and MLK Humanitarian Award from NYU (2012).
 His monograph, New York Before Chinatown, was the winner of the History/Social Science Book Award from the Association of Asian American Studies in 2001.

-He was featured in the film 9-Man (documentary) and is a frequently called-upon expert on Chinatown and Asian American topics.
+Tchen was featured in the film 9-Man and is a frequently called-upon expert on Chinatown and Asian American topics.